-- Please submit slides to somcomms@case.edu at least one week before you would like it to be posted. - Create your slide using one of these templates. - If available, include an image that does not include text (logos are an exception). - Limit words so each slide is readable in under 10 seconds. - For slides promoting events, please include the following information: - Name of event, occurrence, activity or happening - Date
+- Please submit slides to mandelschoolnews@case.edu at least three (3) days before you would like it to be posted. - Create your slide by making a copy of one of the slides in this template. - If available, include an image that does not include text (logos are an exception). - Limit words so each slide is readable in under 10 seconds. - Include a QR code if more information is available. - For slides promoting events, please include the following information: - Name of event, occurrence, activity or happening - Date - Time-use figures and lowercase letters (e.g. 9 a.m., 6 p.m.) - Location - Additional details (typically related to "who" or "why" and kept brief)

-- Time-use figures and lowercase letters (e.g. 9 a.m., 6 p.m.) - Location - Additional details (typically related to "who" or "why" and kept brief) - Choose one call to action (e.g. contact name, phone number, visit website, etc.)
+Choose one call to action (e.g. contact name, phone number, visit website, etc.)

 Editorial content: We want to share exciting, important and/or interesting news about our faculty, staff and students within our school and, when appropriate, across campus.
-Please submit the details of faculty, staff and student achievements and items of interest to Amanda Brower at agb105@case.edu for inclusion in the Brief newsletter by the third Friday of the month.
+Please submit the details of faculty, staff and student achievements and items of interest via this Google Form with as much advance notice as possible.
 Pay particular attention to spelling and confirm titles/departments are correct.
 Whenever possible, include a photo (with a caption describing who is pictured, if needed) to enhance the article.
+Email mandelschoolnews@case.edu with questions.